-IFRS 16 is effective for annual reporting periods beginning on or after 1 January 2019.
-As the Company has no leases IFRS 16 will not have an impact on the financial statements on adoption.
+The Company has applied IFRS 16 Leases which is effective for an annual period that begins on or after 1 January 2019.
+As the Company has no leases IFRS 16 does not have an impact on the financial position and/or financial performance of the Company.